 The creation story

 "He commanded and they were created", Psalm 33:6,9, and 148.
 So our first glimpse of God is that of a powerful sovereign Lord.
 It was said of king Nebuchadnezzar "whom he would he slew and whom he would he put down."
-Such is our creator God, and our response must be to proclaim "O Lord my God, you are very great, you are clothed with honour and majesty", Psalm 104:1.
+Such is our creator God, and our response must be to proclaim "O Lord my God, you are very great, you are clothed with honor and majesty", Psalm 104:1.
 Before such a God we can only but bow, 1Peter 5.

 Finally, the creation story tells us of human rebellion against the creator God who is both sovereign, and good.
 Adam and Eve are cast out of the garden and yet God is still "kind toward the unthankful and evil", Luke 6:35.
 He reveals himself as long-suffering, Matthew 5:45.
-He doesn't just wipe them out.
-Yet, that doesn't mean he ignores rebellion.
+He doesn't just wipe us out.
+Yet, that doesn't mean that God ignores rebellion.
 "In the day that I visit, I will visit their sins upon them", Exodus 32:34.
 As Paul the apostle reminds us, there is a day of judgement and on that day God will render to everyone according to their works, Romans 3:4-6.